I really felt sad immediately

 I've had lessons for years,

-and participated in a local show.
+and gone trail riding, and participated in a local show.

 I wore long black jeans, a cowgirl hat and shirt,